 Relative Grading Options

-The document grade and reviewing grade are relative, and they are set according to the same curve.
+The document grade and review grade are relative, and they are set according to the same curve.
 Your instructor has chosen for the assignment to be graded on a curve (curved grading) or according to benchmarks (benchmarked grading).

 In curved grading, the curve is determined by the mean and standard deviation your instructor sets before the assignment opens.
 The default is a curve of 85 and a standard deviation of 10, but the instructor can change these settings.
 It is NOT a true bell curve, meaning that there does not need to be equal distribution of grades at the higher and lower ends of the curve.
 Instead, using a curve means that for any Peerceptiv assignment using the default curve, most students’ writing and reviewing grade will be within the range of 75-95.
 It is important to remember that a student’s score on the curve is determined by the ratings that they receive in relation to the rest of the class.